HIPAA Notice of Privacy Practices

 We may include certain limited information about you in the hospital directory while you are a patient at a Tidelands Health hospital.
-This information may include your name, location in the hospital, your general condition (good, fair, etc.) and your religious affiliation.
+This information may include your name, location in the hospital, your general condition (fair, stable.) and your religious affiliation.
 The directory information, except for your religious affiliation, may also be released to people who ask for you by name.
-Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if the clergy member does not ask for you by name.
+Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even the clergy member does not ask for you by name.
 This is so your family, friends and clergy can visit you in the hospital and know, generally, how you are doing.

 Individuals Involved in Your Care or Payment for Your Care

 We may release medical information about you to a friend or family member who is involved in your medical care.
 We may also give information to someone who is involved with payment for your care.
 We may also tell your family or friends your condition and that you are in the hospital.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so your family can be notified about your condition, status and location.

 Under certain circumstances, we may use and disclose medical information about you for research purposes.
 For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
 All research projects, however, are subject to a special approval process.
 This process evaluates a proposed research project and its use of medical information, trying to balance the research needs with patients' need for privacy of their medical information.
 Before we use or disclose medical information for research, the project will have been approved through this research approval process, but we may, however, disclose medical information about you to people preparing to conduct a research project, for example, to help them look for patients with specific medical needs, so long as the medical information they review does not leave the hospital or other Tidelands Health facility.